 In July 2020, TfN commissioned MDS Transmodal (MDST) to deliver a 2018 version of the GBFM model.
-The model adopted the most up to date input data for road, rail and maritime and focused on improving the accuracy of the output data and the robustness of the conversion process used in the model.
-This new model version has been installed on a TfN server.
+The model adopted the most up to date input data for road, rail, and maritime, and focused on improving the accuracy of the output data and the robustness of the conversion process used in the model.
+This new model version is now in use at TfN